harveytriana/BlazorRpc/README.md

 # Blazor RPC Sample

-A concise exercise of gRPC and SignalR functions
+A brief demo of using gRPC in Blazor WebAssembly and a parallel with SignalR.

 Next: Upgrade to NET 8

 By: Luis Harvey Triana Vega